 The tokenize() Function: When we need to tokenize a string, we use this function and we get a Python generator of token objects.
 Each token object is a simple tuple with the fields.
-In Python 2.7 one can pass either a unicode string or byte strings to the function tokenizer.tokenize().
-And in the later version it is seen that byte string are encoded in UTF-8.
+In Python 2.7, one can pass either a Unicode string or byte strings to the function tokenizer.tokenize().
+And in the later version, it is seen that the byte string is encoded in UTF-8.

-spaCy library: It is open-source library for NLP.
-Here we make use of spacy.lang.en which supports the English Language.spaCy is a faster library compared to nltk.
+spaCy library: It is an open-source library for NLP.
+Here we use spacy.lang.en, which supports the English Language.spaCy is a faster library than nltk.

-Before using spaCy one needs Anaconda installed in their system.
+Before using spaCy, one needs Anaconda installed in their system.
 Anaconda is a bundle of some popular python packages and a package manager called conda (similar to pip).
-These packages are very popular in Data Science study .
-Some popular anaconda packages are numpy, scipy, nltk(the one used above) , jupyter, scikit-learn etc. The reason why conda is used instead of pip is because, it helps one to use non-python dependencies as well whereas pip does not allows that.
+These packages are very popular in Data Science study.
+Some popular anaconda packages are numpy, scipy, nltk(the one used above) , jupyter, scikit-learn etc. The reason why conda is used instead of pip is that it helps one to use non-python dependencies as well, whereas pip does not allow that.

-The input for tokenizer is a Unicode text and Doc object is the output.
+The input for the tokenizer is a Unicode text, and the Doc object is the output.
 Vocab is needed to construct a Doc object.SpaCy’s tokenization can always be reconstructed to the original one and it is to be noted that there is preservation of whitespace information.

 from spacy.tokens import Doc